dkvz/certificate-expiration-checker/README.md

 - [ ] What happens if there's more than one cert in a file?
 - [ ] Am I doing things right by using that Box<Error> thing everywhere?
 - [ ] I've seen something like #[cfg(test)] or something, what is that?
+- [ ] Add documentation in code - With "doc tests"